William Navarro

-William Raniel Navarro (born February 3, 1997) is a Filipino-Greek professional basketball player for the Busan KCC Egis of the Korean Basketball League (KBL).
+William Raniel Navarro (born February 3, 1997) is a Filipino-Greek professional basketball player who last played for the Busan KCC Egis of the Korean Basketball League (KBL) and listed at 6 ft 4 in.
 He was born and raised in Athens, Greece.

 Navarro first played for the junior team of Panathinaikos before playing in the Philippines for college.
 In college, he first played for the San Beda Red Lions before transferring to the Ateneo Blue Eagles in 2017.
 He won three titles playing college ball, one with San Beda in NCAA Season 92 (2016) and two with Ateneo in UAAP seasons 81 (2018) and 82 (2019).

 In 2021, Navarro was selected by the NorthPort Batang Pier of the Philippine Basketball Association (PBA) with the second pick of the special round of the season 46 draft.
 He wouldn't start playing in the PBA until October 2022 when his contract with the Seoul Samsung Thunders fell through due to obligations with the Philippines national team.

 In 2025, NorthPort traded Navarro to the Magnolia Chicken Timplados Hotshots.
 Later that year, he left the team and the league to join the KBL's Busan KCC Egis.

 He has also represented the Philippines in international competitions.